stevencombs/retrocombs.github.io/_drafts/2014-10-19-my-first-week-with-pebble-smartwatch.md

 ![Pebble celebrates Halloween](https://fbcdn-sphotos-h-a.akamaihd.net/hphotos-ak-xpf1/t31.0-8/q83/s960x960/10620492_10152789719678839_828209333834264136_o.jpg)

-The first cool feature is the ability to modify the watch face to fit your mood, style or occasion.
-Other features that some watchfaces include are:
+A design feature of the Pebble is the ability to modify the watchface to fit your mood, style or occasion.
+I took some time to create an [Ivy Tech Community College watchface theme](http://www.stevencombs.com/pebble/2014/10/18/my-first-pebble-watchface.html) using an online tool.
+My design includes basic watchface features such as:

-**Without iPhone connectivity**

 * Time
 * Date
 * Images/graphics
 * Text

-**With iPhone connectivity**
+If you connect the Pebble to an iPhone, the watchface can contain additional information such as:

 * Battery life
 * iPhone battery life